umami-hep/umami-preprocessing/docs/setup.md

-### Get the code:
+### Get the code

-clone and enter the repository using:
+Clone and enter the repository using:

 ```bash
 git clone https://github.com/umami-hep/umami-preprocessing.git